ethansjpark/ethansjpark.github.io/_pages/about.md

 I am currently a sophomore at Emory University pursuing B.S. in Computer Science & Mathematics and a Research Assistant at the [Cognition & Visualization Lab](https://cav-lab.github.io/).

-Also, I am an incoming software development engineer intern at [AWS](https://aws.amazon.com/) over the summer of 2025!
+Also, I am a software development engineer intern at [AWS](https://aws.amazon.com/) DMS Stream Team!

 My background further includes machine learning, NLP, and AI model deployment, with a strong interest in fintech, autonomous driving, and deep learning.

+I'm also passionate about investing in transformative technologies at the earliest stages.
+Lately, I've been exploring opportunities in pre-seed startups, particularly in AI, healthcare, Medicare, and biotech.
+This interest is driving my long-term goal of contributing to the venture capital space, where I can help visionary founders turn breakthrough ideas into real-world impact.

 Beyond my technical work, I co-founded [MEDi](https://github.com/2nd-Company/MEDi), an AI-powered app assisting visually impaired individuals in identifying pharmaceutical products.
 I also founded Third Eye, a motion-detection system for visually impaired soccer players.